Engin-Boot/pong-stage-patreshubham94/Stage0/Game_mode.md

 ## Feature

-- It provides the modes of game.
-Either begineer mode or Expert mode.
+-It provides the modes of game.Either begineer mode or Expert mode.

 ## Acceptance Criteria